TheDivineAurora/Algo-Vizualizer/README.md

 # Visualize Algo

-This project is a React-based web application that visualizes sorting algorithms.
-It provides an interactive and educational tool to help users understand how various sorting algorithms work.
-The project includes a responsive design to ensure a great user experience on both desktop and mobile devices.
+I built this React-based web application that visualizes sorting algorithms as i was always fascinated by how sorting algorithms work, and a visualization helps in detailed understanding for learners.

 ## Table of Contents